 For Pierogis, I like:

-– Mr. Vincent is the place if you want ambience and they have great food and lots of options for Pierogis fillings.
+– Mr. Vincent is the place if you want ambiance and they have great food and lots of options for Pierogis fillings.

 – 24h Przypiecek (Pierogi 24h) is a more casual place with great portions and quite affordable.